-These cross-boundary impacts could potentially have significant flood risk implications and therefore it is essential that GMCA and the relevant LPAs are in dialogue with adjacent LPAs outside of the City Region to manage flood risk on an integrated, cross-boundary basis.
-In particular, there should be dialogue with the authorities upstream of Greater Manchester - Rossendale, Kirklees, High Peak, Cheshire East, Blackburn with Darwen and Chorley and the downstream authorities of St Helens, West Lancashire, Warrington and Calderdale that may be affected by development and FRM in Greater Manchester.
+These cross-boundary impacts could potentially have significant flood risk implications.
+It is essential that GMCA and the relevant LPAs are in dialogue with adjacent LPAs outside of the City Region to manage flood risk on an integrated, cross-boundary basis.

+There should be dialogue with the authorities upstream of Greater Manchester:

+- Rossendale,

+- Kirklees,

+- High Peak,

+- Cheshire East,

+- Blackburn with Darwen and

+- Chorley

+and the downstream authorities of:

+- St Helens,

+- West Lancashire,

+- Warrington and

+- Calderdale

+that may be affected by development and FRM in Greater Manchester.

-3.5 Summary
+3.6 Summary

-- River flooding is a significant risk across Greater Manchester particularly for Manchester, Trafford, Wigan, Bolton and Rochdale. - According to national broadscale flood risk mapping, the majority of Greater Manchester is at risk of surface water flooding - the SFRA has identified CDAs across the City Region and large areas of Manchester, Stockport, Tameside and the town centres of Bolton, Rochdale, Bury and Wigan are within CDAs. - Groundwater flooding may present a risk in Manchester, Oldham, Rochdale, Salford, Stockport and Wigan based on the location of SPZs. - The assessment of proposed development sites for the draft GMSF has revealed that Rochdale, Wigan and Salford have the most sites at high risk of fluvial flooding whilst Rochdale, Wigan and Bury have the most sites at risk of surface water flooding.
-More than two-thirds of all proposed development sites require some further action in relation to FRM. - There are potentially multiple cumulative, cross-boundary impacts within Greater Manchester and with adjacent LPAs outside of the City Region.
+- River flooding is a significant risk across Greater Manchester particularly for Manchester, Trafford, Salford, Wigan, Bolton and Rochdale. - According to national broadscale flood risk mapping, the majority of Greater Manchester is at risk of surface water flooding.
+The SFRA has identified OAFCDMs across the City Region and large areas of Manchester, Stockport, Tameside and the town centres of Bolton, Rochdale, Bury and Wigan are within CDAs. - The assessment of proposed development sites for the draft GMSF has revealed that Rochdale, Trafford, and Salford have the most sites at high risk of fluvial flooding. - Rochdale, Wigan and Bury have the most sites at risk of surface water flooding. - More than two-thirds of all proposed development sites require some further action in relation to FRM. - There are potentially multiple cumulative, cross-boundary impacts within Greater Manchester and with adjacent LPAs outside of the City Region.